List of Mr. Men: Mr. Pernickety

+Mr. Pernickety (Known as Mr. Persnickety in the US) is the name given to Mr. Fussy as he appears in the 2008 Mr. Men Show.

+Mr. Poirot

+Mr. Poirot is a new character created as homage to Agatha Christie's fictional detective Hercule Poirot, appearing in the 2025 book Mischief on the Nile. and the 2026 book Mystery on the Opulent Express.
+He is a yellow, bean-shaped Mr. Man, sporting a curly handlebar mustache, bowler hat, and black cane.
+In addition, a new Little Miss character, Little Miss Marple, was revealed alongside Mr. Poirot.

 Q

 Mr. Quiet

 Mr. Quiet is the 29th book in the Mr. Men series by Roger Hargreaves.
 Mr. Quiet lives in Loudland, where everybody and everything is too loud for him.
 Loudland would be suitable for Mr. Noisy, but not for Mr. Quiet.
 Mr. Quiet is scared.
 Whenever he tries to go shopping, he can only whisper what he wants, which results in the grocer, the milkman, the baker, and the butcher shouting "CAN'T HEAR YOU!
 NEXT PLEASE!"
 One day, Mr. Quiet gets a letter from Mr. Happy to stay in Happyland, where Mr. Quiet gets a job in a library, where the rule is to always be quiet.
 Mr. Quiet is so happy he laughs out loud.

 In the 2008 TV series The Mr. Men Show, Mr. Quiet is of a normal size instead of a small size like in the books, he changed his colour from light brown to light blue, and two of his hairs are gone.
 He also lives next door to Mr. Noisy in a small shack-like house, with a Zen Garden.
 In some situations where other characters he is with are debating, only he is aware of the dangers around them, even if he is subject to dangerous situations himself.
 He has a taste for Asian things, such as Chinese vases (as seen in "Music") and a zen garden (as seen in "Gardens"), perhaps an allusion to the "quiet Asian" stereotype.
 He has a barely audible accent, which can cause confusion with some other characters.
 His catchphrase is "Not so loud!"
 In the US and UK versions, he is voiced by Paul Greenberg (credited as Aaron Albertus) and Simon Greenall, respectively.

 Mr. Quiet appears under the titles Monsieur Silence (French), Don Silencioso (Spanish), Don Calladito (Mexican Spanish), 조용씨 (Korean), 安靜先生 (Taiwan), Ο Κύριος Ήσυχος (Greek), Unser Herr Leise (German), and Senhor Silêncio (Portuguese).